City-of-Helsinki/ratata/README.md

 requests:
   - name: Your basic index page
     path: "/parks/"
     method: GET  # redundant as GET is default.
-Can also be PUT or POST
+Can also be PUT or POST or DELETE
     response:
       type: JSON
       code: 200